 The History of Coburg North Primary School

-This page was researched and written by Grade 4 students of 2019 as part of their inquiry challenge to ‘Preserve the history of Coburg North Primary School’.
+This page was researched and written by Grade 4 students in 2019 as part of their inquiry challenge to ‘Preserve the History of Coburg North Primary School’.

 The Coburg North Primary School buildings opened on 1st of March, 1937 for the classes to start, but the official opening was held on the 28th of April 1937.
 John R Harris (in photo), who was the Minister of Public Instruction at the time presented the school with an opening plaque.
 The first Headteacher was Henry Lanyon (in photo).
 At that time, Coburg North Primary School was part of Pascoe Vale Primary School.
 The Coburg North grades spanned from Beginners (Prep) to Grade 2, then at Grade 3, the students would move to another school.
 Coburg North Primary School was part of Pascoe Vale Primary School for five years.
 In 1942, Coburg North Primary School became its own school, known as Coburg State School.
 The first Headteacher of Coburg North State School was Ruby Smith.